Dadar–Solapur section: Electrification

 Railway electrification in India began with the first electric train, between Bombay Victoria Terminus and Kurla by the Great Indian Peninsula Railway's (GIPR) on 3 February 1925, on 1.5 kV DC.
 The Kalyan–Pune section was electrified with 1.5 kV DC overhead system in 1930.

 The previously used 1.5 kV DC was converted to 25 kV AC on 5 May 2013 from Kalyan to Khopoli and Kalyan to Kasara.
 Conversion from 1.5 kV DC to 25 kV AC on the Lokmanya Tilak Terminus-Thane-Kalyan section was completed on 12 January 2014.
 The CSMT to LTT section was converted from 1.5 kV DC to 25 kV AC on 8 June 2015.
 The Kasara-Pune section was also converted from 1.5 kV DC to 25 kV AC.

 The Pune–Daund section as well as Daund-Bhigwan section was electrified in 2017.
-The electrification of the Bhigwan-Kalaburgi section was completed on March 25, 2022.
+The electrification of the Bhigwan-Kalaburgi section was completed on 25 March 2022.
 With this, the Mumbai Chennai section is fully electrified.
 In September 2022, the entire Mumbai-Chennai section was also doubled.

 Speed limit

 The Kalyan–Pune–Daund-Wadi line is classified as 'Group B' line and can take speeds up to 130 km/h.
-However, the stretch between Chhatrapati Shivaji Maharaj Terminus and Kalyan is classified as 'Group A' lines, where trains can take speed up to 160 km/h.
+However, the stretch between Chhatrapati Shivaji Maharaj Terminus and Kalyan Junction is classified as 'Group A' lines, where trains can take speed up to 160 km/h.

 Loco sheds

 Kalyan diesel loco shed houses WDM-2, WDM-3A, WDM-3D, WDP 4D, WDG-3A and WDG-4 locos.
 Kalyan electric loco shed houses WAP-7, WCAM-2, WCAM-3, WCAG-1, WAG-5, WAG-7 and WAG-9 locos.
 Pune diesel loco shed houses 175+ locos.
 These include WDM-2, WDM-3A, WDM-3D, WDG-3A, WDP-4D and WDG-4 locos.
 Pune trip shed houses WAP-4, WAP-5, WAP-7, WCAM-2/2P, WCAM-3 and WCAG-1 locos.
 Pune has one trip shed for WDS-4 shunters and another for Pune–Lonavla EMUs.
 Lonavla has an AC trip shed for Bhor Ghat bankers.
 Kurduwadi had a narrow gauge diesel loco shed for Barsi Light Railway.
 The shed was closed down after conversion to the broad-gauge railway.
 Historic stock included the WCG-2, WCM-1, WCM-2, WCM-3, WCM-4, WCM-5, WCP-1, WCP-2, WCP-3, and WCP-4 electric locomotives.
-Also New Loco shed is under completion in Daund.
+Also a new loco shed is under construction in Daund.